namdevyakhya-17/BudgetTracker/README.md

 ---

 ## 🚀 Features
-- **Income Tracking** → Log and categorize multiple income sources with date and amount.
+- **Income Tracking** → Log and categorize multiple income sources with date and amount, can be ad manually in real-time.
 - **Expenditure Tracking** → Record expenses with proper date format, category, and amount.
 - **Savings Calculation** → Automatically calculates savings by subtracting expenses from income.
 - **Monthly Dashboard** → Interactive summary with charts & tables to visualize monthly budget performance.